Russian locomotive class Ye: Background

 When Russia entered the war in 1914, it was dependent mainly on 0-8-0 and 2-8-0 locomotives.
-What was needed were locomotives with high adhesive weight (and thus tractive effort), which could only be provided by a locomotive with 10 drive wheels, but the only one being built, the class E (Russian: Паровоз Э) 0-10-0, was in short supply, with only 100 produced thus far.
+What was needed were locomotives with high adhesive weight (and thus tractive effort), which could only be provided by a locomotive with 10 drive wheels, but the only model being built, the class E (Russian: Паровоз Э) 0-10-0, was in short supply, with only 100 produced to that point.
 Another problem was that the 0-10-0's were being produced only at one factory.
 At this time, Professor N. L. Shchukin, head of the commission of rolling stock, the Ministry of Railways, proposed ordering 400 2-10-0 locomotives from the United States.

 Design

 Although the production was to be American, the locomotive was designed by Russian engineers.
 This called for 10 drive wheels, a low axle loading, a large firebox to burn low-grade coal, and an overall similar design to the Э class 0-10-0.
 Because the weight of the boiler, particularly the firebox, caused the axle load on some axles to exceed 16 tonnes, it was decided to add a lead pony truck, thus turning it into a 2-10-0.
 This also allowed a slightly bigger boiler whilst keeping the axle loadings within acceptable limits.

-Some people (including Shchukin) would have rather ordered a 2-10-2 locomotive, but it was decided to keep it as a 2-10-0, as its shorter length would allow to fit on smaller turntables.
+Some people, including Shchukin, would have rather ordered a 2-10-2 locomotive, but the decision was made to keep it as a 2-10-0, as its shorter length would allow it to fit on smaller turntables.
 Another reason was that the small drive wheels allowed a wide firebox above the wheels to be nearly as deep as a locomotive with a trailing axle.